 The group of antibiotics called tetracyclines are the most common antibiotics for acne but they’re unsuitable for pregnant or breastfeeding women.
 In this case, your doctor may prescribe erythromycin.

 Is it Safe to Take Antibiotics to Fight Acne Prone Skin?

 On the whole, antibiotics are a safe acne medication option.
 But they do come with some side effects including making the skin more sensitive to sunlight and interfering with the efficacy of the contraceptive pill.
 In some people, they can also cause an upset stomach and sickness.

 There is also the risk that your body will become used to them, and the bacteria they're helping to control will become resistant to them.
 This will mean that they'll stop working and you may require a stronger dose.

-Topical antibiotics are usually prescribed for between six and eight weeks.
+Topical acne antibiotics are usually prescribed for between six and eight weeks.
 They can be effective at treating acne, but can also cause some mild side effects such as mild burning, irritation, redness or peeling.

-Oral antibiotics are often prescribed at the same time as topical antibiotics to help clear the skin.
-It’s common to be prescribed oral antibiotics for four to six months and you should notice the difference in your skin after around six weeks.
+Oral acne antibiotics are often prescribed at the same time as topical antibiotics to help clear the skin.
+It's common to be prescribed oral antibiotics for four to six months and you should notice the difference in your skin after around six weeks.

-The most common antibiotics for acne are from the family of tetracycline antibiotics.
+The most common and best antibiotics for acne are from the family of tetracycline antibiotics.
 These can make the skin more sensitive to UV light, so you may be advised to take steps to protect your skin from the sun.